Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform.md

 2. Credits

-**For Webform Managers**

-* 3.1 Creating and configuring a new Islandora Webform
+3.1 Creating and configuring a new Islandora Webform

-* 3b.
+3b.
 Enabling webforms on only certain objects

-* 4. Configuring Drupal accounts for the Islandora Webform module
+4. Configuring Drupal accounts for the Islandora Webform module

 **For End Users**